SERVIR/servir-aces/docs/index.md

 pip install -U servir-aces
 ```

 For saving model plot in TensorFlow/Keras, you need `pydot` and Graphviz.
-To install, `pypot, run:
+To install, `pypot`, run:

 ```sh
 pip install pydot